 What is a creator’s foundation?

 Well, from own book publishing experience PLUS my creative career, I can tell you, it is built from the symbiotic, ever-evolving support systems of —

-- WORK – the incredibly challenging mental, emotional and physical work of writing and creating something where there was nothing.
+- CREATION – the incredibly challenging mental, emotional and physical work of writing and creating something where there was nothing.

-- CONNECTION – to the world of agents and editors and publishers — including understanding how it works, so you can better advocate for your creative vision all along your path.
+- CONNECTION – to the world of agents and editors and producers and publishers — including understanding how it works, so you can better advocate for your creative vision all along your path.

 - EXPOSURE – the willingness to reach out and dive into unfamiliar territories and technologies to truly, authentically engage readers and draw them to your work.

-- MONEY – that is, how to realistically support yourself until such a time when your creative work securely supports you (check out how many famous actors appear on TV commercials to help you estimate how long that might be).
+- SUPPORT – that is, how to realistically support yourself—physically, financially, with your extended community—until such a time when your creative work securely supports you (check out how many famous actors appear on TV commercials to help you estimate how long that might be).

 ContentMeant is a part of my own foundation (guess which part?).
 I consult with select non-fiction author / clients on: